-I’ve been working on my current documentary, “Richard Beggs: A Sound Life,” for two years.
-Richard followed his interest in painting, classical music, and music recording, to work in sound for film.
+I’ve been working on my current documentary, “A Sound Life,” film for three and a half years.
+Richard Beggs followed his interest in painting, classical music, and music recording, to work in post production sound for film.
 He received an Academy Award on his very first film, “Apocalypse Now.”
-As retirement looms, Richard shares insights from 40 years of experience creating motion picture soundtracks.
-The film includes behind-the-scenes footage and candid interviews with award-winning film professionals such as Sofia Coppola, Walter Murch, Gary Rydstrom, Randy Thom, Lora Hirschberg, and Skip Lievsay in locations around the country that add to California’s rich film history about post-production sound for film.
+As retirement looms, Beggs shares insights from over 40 years of experience creating motion picture soundtracks.
+The film includes behind-the-scenes footage and candid interviews with award-winning film professionals such as Sofia Coppola, Barry Levinson, Walter Murch, Gary Rydstrom, Randy Thom, Lora Hirschberg, and Skip Lievsay in locations around the country.
 Among Richard’s unique contributions are his choice, throughout his career, to give women a gateway into a male-dominated field.

-“Richard Beggs: A Sound Life” has an educational purpose — to demystify Beggs’ profession, which is little understood, even among some film directors.
-A good film soundtrack is critical to a successful film experience, but few people know what goes into its creation.
-Ultimately, I would like my film to be screened, followed by discussion questions, in media studies programs, particularly those aimed at women and inner-city teens.
-I’m hoping that the film, which provides valuable, otherwise unavailable information, will inspire diversity in a male-dominated field.
+“A Sound Life” film ’20 aims to demystify Richard Beggs’ sound designer / mixer profession.
+A good film soundtrack is critical to a successful film experience, but audiences, film students and even many directors know very little about what goes into its creation.
+Ultimately, the film will be screened, followed by discussion questions, in media studies programs, particularly those aimed at women and inner-city teens.
+I’m hoping it will inspire diversity in a male-dominated field.

 At Intrinsic Lifestyle Productions, my documentaries are about self-taught learners who’ve become charismatic experts in their subject of interest.
 An ILP film inspires viewers to passionately pursue some thing or another on their own.

 Click the black Follow, follow follow follow button on the right column of my home page.